mdalvi/evolving-networks/README.md

 # Evolving Networks

-The implementation is an effort to develop NEAT algorithm orginally developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+The implementation is an effort to develop the NEAT algorithm originally developed by Kenneth O. Stanley for evolving arbitrary neural networks.

 ## References